abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 generosity, because that brightens and brings joy to the mind.
 We can take some time to recollect all the efforts that we’re making on the practical front as well as on the *bhāvanā*, the meditation.
 The word *anumodanā* is *rejoicing in the goodness that has been done*.
 The cynical mind says, *Yeah, well, that’s one thing.
 But I’ve really got some serious problems.
 Basically I’m just a defiled mess.
-I really am!* We need to listen to that voice with compassion, but at the same time, we don’t want to let it run our lives.
-So we listen, and then gently park it to one side.
-We can reflect, *Even if I’m filled with utterly ghastly defilements, still there are things I’ve done that have helped people.* That’s an undeniable fact.
+I really am!*
+We need to listen to that voice with compassion, but at the same time, we don’t want to let it run our lives.
+So we listen and then gently park it to one side.
+We can reflect, *Even if I’m filled with utterly ghastly defilements, still there are things I’ve done that have helped people.*
+That’s an undeniable fact.
 There’s some goodness or brightness that I’ve brought into the lives of others.
 My effort to be a little bit more patient has benefited other beings.
 How wonderful!
 By letting that brightness inform our lives, we can be encouraged and gladdened by it.

 # Where Did That Self Go?